junoxlabs/wagtail-starter-kit/BRIEF.md

 The system is a monolithic web application built on the Django framework.
 Its architecture can be visualized in three primary layers:

 1.  **Presentation Layer (Frontend):** Responsible for rendering the user interface.
-This layer is powered by Django's templating engine, styled with a utility-first CSS framework, and served as static assets.
+This layer is powered by Django's templating engine, styled with a utility-first CSS framework, and served as static assets. (whitenoise)
 2.  **Application Layer (Backend):** Contains the core business logic.
 This is managed by **Wagtail CMS** and custom Django applications.
 It handles content management, data processing, user requests, and routing.
 3.  **Data Layer:** Responsible for data persistence and caching.
 This includes a primary relational database (PostgreSQL is recommended) and an in-memory cache (Redis is recommended).